stemangiola/bioc_2020_tidytranscriptomics/README.md

 More details on the workshop are below.

-## Workshop package installation (necessary in order to reproduce)
+## Workshop package installation

+This is necessary in order to reproduce the code shown in the workshop.
 The workshop is designed for R `4.0` and packages from the 3.12 `devel` branch of Bioconductor.
 It can be installed using one of the two ways below.

 ### Via Docker image